Is the Phrase "Happy Wife, Happy Life" Biblical or Bad Advice?

 Photo Credit: ©Unsplash/Anthony Tran

 Heather Riggleman calls Nebraska home (Hey, it’s not for everyone) with her three kids and husband of 20 years.
-She writes with raw faith to bring bold truths to marriage, career, mental health, faith, relationships, celebration and heartache.
-She is the co-host of the Moms Together Podcast and is a former national award-winning journalist.
-She is author of Mama Needs a Time Out and Let’s Talk About Prayer.
-Her work has been featured on Proverbs 31 Ministries, MOPS, Today's Christian Woman, and Focus On the Family.
-You can find her at www.heatherriggleman.com.
+She writes to bring bold truths to marriage, career, mental health, faith, relationships, celebration and heartache.
+Heather is an author and a former national award-winning journalist.
+Her work has also been featured on Proverbs 31 Ministries, MOPS, Today's Christian Woman and Focus On the Family.
+You can find her at heatherriggleman.com or connect with her on Instagram.